Seven people die in tragic accident at Keroka in Kisii County

-Seven people have been confirmed dead at Gucha area along the Keroka-Masimba road in Kisii County.
+Seven people died in a road accident yesterday at Gucha area along the Keroka-Masimba road in Kisii County.

 The accident involved a Probox carrying excess passengers.